siberianfox/g2wiki/Using-Pin-Changes-for-Timing-(and-light-debugging).md

   pin_number kSpindle_EnablePinNumber         = -1; // was 112
   ```

-  __Warning__ -- don't use the input pins for timing via pin changes.
+  __Warning__ -- don't use the input pins on a TinyG board for timing via pin changes.
 They have an R/C filter on them and will slew the output significantly.
 You should limit the debug pins to those that are normally outputs, and have a screw terminal or other pinout.

 1. Assign one or more debug pins to pins you want to temporarily "take over".